Why I Had To Have The "There's No Crying In the Workplace" Talk With My Son....

-The worst offender is CNBC's The Profit.
-I like this show, as it features a business investor (Marcus Lemonis) evaluating a business that's broken to decide if he can invest, take control and make money while he helps someone out.
+The worst offender is CNBC's The Profit. (also see Undercover Boss for crying in the show formula) I like this show, as it features a business investor (Marcus Lemonis) evaluating a business that's broken to decide if he can invest, take control and make money while he helps someone out.

 The show goes through the process - Lemonis asks questions, challenges the owner and ultimately invests and takes control.
 Along the way, there's always a shot of the owner crying, touting some hardship.

 Now crying itself is not a bad thing.
 But if you were an alien evaluating how business gets done on Earth solely through The Profit, you'd make the assumption that the road to business success is making yourself vulnerable by crying.